-Seller warrants the goods sold hereunder, under normal use and service as described in the operator's manual, shall be free from defects in workmanship and material for 12 months, or if less, the length of time specified in the operator's manual, from the date of shipment to the customer.
+Seller warrants the goods, excluding software, sold hereunder, under normal use and service as described in the operator's manual, to be free from defects in workmanship and material for 12 months, or if less, the length of time specified in the operator's manual, from the date of shipment to the customer.
 This warranty period is inclusive of any statutory warranty.
 This limited warranty is subject to the following exclusions and exceptions:

 - a.
 Hot-wire or hot-film sensors used with research anemometers, and certain other components when indicated in specifications, are warranted for 90 days from the date of shipment; - b.
-Pumps are warranted for hours of operation as set forth in product or operator's manuals; - Parts repaired or replaced as a result of repair services are warranted to be free from defects in workmanship and material, under normal use, for 90 days from the date of shipment; - d.
+Pumps are warranted for hours of operation as set forth in product or operator's manuals; - c.
+Parts repaired or replaced as a result of repair services are warranted to be free from defects in workmanship and material, under normal use, for 90 days from the date of shipment; - d.
 Seller does not provide any warranty on finished goods manufactured by others or on any fuses, batteries or other consumable materials.
-Only the original manufacturer's warranty applies: - e.
+Only the original manufacturer's warranty applies; - e.
+This warranty does not cover calibration requirements, and seller warrants only that the instrument or product is properly calibrated at the time of its manufacture.
+Instruments returned for calibration are not covered by this warranty; - f.
+This warranty is VOID if the instrument is opened by anyone other than a factory authorized service center with the one exception where requirements set forth in the manual allow an operator to replace consumables or perform recommended cleaning; - g.
+This warranty is VOID if the product has been misused, neglected, subjected to accidental or intentional damage, or is not properly installed, maintained, or cleaned according to the requirements of the manual.
 Unless specifically authorized in a separate writing by Seller, Seller makes no warranty with respect to, and shall have no liability in connection with, goods which are incorporated into other products or equipment, or which are modified by any person other than Seller.